ksjae/KoGPT2-train/README.md

 ## Pretrained Model
 GPT-2 Small to GPT-2 XL is tested.
-No guaranteed for larger models.
+Not guaranteed to work for larger models.

 ## Google Colab